risc0/risc0/website/api/blockchain-integration/eth-examples.md

 The [RISC Zero Foundry Template][foundry-template] provides a minimal application that can act as a template for developing your application.

-### STEEL
+### Steel

-[STEEL] is a library for [view call proofs], which enables users to easily integrate claims about Ethereum state into zkVM applications.
+[Steel] is a library for [view call proofs], which enables users to easily integrate claims about Ethereum state into zkVM applications.

 ### Zeth